IB Diploma Route (IBDP)

 Our Sixth Form is unusual in that we offer you the IBDP as an alternative to A Levels.
 The IBDP is accepted as an entry qualification to Higher Education and professions throughout the world and our experience shows that it is particularly highly regarded by all Universities.
 The educational philosophy of the IB is simple: to provide a balanced academic programme which avoids over–specialisation but does not sacrifice depth to breadth.

-In the IBDP you will take six subjects, three at Higher Level (the equivalent to A Level) and three at Standard Level (the equivalent to AS Level).
+In the IBDP you will take six subjects, three at Higher Level (the equivalent to A Level) and three at Standard Level or Ab Initio Level (the equivalent to AS Level).
 The six subjects must be chosen by selecting one from each group.

 GROUP 1